EmK530/MahjongAtHome/README.md

 # MahjongAtHome
-This project has not officially started yet, come back later.
+This project is currently closed-source, come back later.

 The following list of endpoints implemented does not indicate a progress to completion,<br>
 for a while these endpoints may just be implemented as stubs.